openobserve/openobserve-docs/docs/quickstart.md

 - `public.ecr.aws/zinclabs/zincobserve:latest-simd`

     If your CPU is Intel and supports the `AVX512` feature, or if your ARM CPU supports the `NEON` feature, you can use this tag.
-This will provide you with increased performance.
+This will provide you with improved performance.

 ## Load sample data